 Together with project partners, scientists from the Thünen Institute conducted research in the REFOWAS project (English summary available) on measures in processing companies to reduce surpluses in bread and baked products.

-The ELoFoS project of the Thünen Institute of Rural Studies is investigating, among other things, the interfaces between suppliers of fish products and sausage and meat products and the hotel industry.
+The ELoFoS project of the Thünen Institute of Market Analysis is investigating, among other things, the interfaces between suppliers of fish products and sausage and meat products and the hotel industry.
 Which optimisation is possible through different degrees of convenience of the products in terms of food waste?
 Practice-oriented solutions are being developed together with the project partners.

 In food retailing, it has become a matter of course that a large selection of fresh food is available at any time of the day or night.
 This causes an enormous logistical challenge: orders are supported by computer programs that take into account holidays, weather, the location of the point of sale and other factors.